Ignatius Maloyan: The Great War

 On December 13, 1914, however, Hilmi Bey was appointed as mutasarrif of Mardin.
 Upon arrival, Hilmi Bey was polite and proper towards Archbishops Maloyan and Gabriel Tappouni and promised to, "help them with their problems."
 Soon after, when accusations spread that more Christian deserters were hiding in the area, both Archbishops met with the Mutasarrif, the police chief, and the head of the military garrison and requested a list of names so that might help with the search.
 This was interpreted by Hilmi Bey as a, "sign of upright love of the state."

 On February 11, 1915, Archbishop Maloyan attended a dinner at Archbishop Tappouni's residence, which the Mutasarrif also attended.

-Following the beginning of the Gallipoli campaign in March 1915, however, rumors reached Mardin of plans to exterminate the Empire's Christian population.
+Following the beginning of the Gallipoli campaign in March 1915, however, rumors reached Mardin of orders by the Three Pashas to implement pre-existing plans to exterminate the Empire's entire Christian population.

 That same month, Dr. Mehmed Reshid was appointed as the new Vali of Diyarbekir and arrived with a small private death squad composed of Circassian volunteers.

 On March 28, which was Palm Sunday, Turkish soldiers entered all of the churches for mass arrests of alleged deserters, including deacons, who previously been exempt from the draft.
 The military continued to harass both Armenian and Assyrian churchgoers all through Holy Week and Easter Sunday was spent with, "scared hearts and fearful restless minds."

 Hoping to save lives, Archbishop Maloyan made every opportunity to express his Archdiocese's loyalty to the Ottoman Empire.
 For these statements, Maloyan was informed on April 6 that he was to receive a medal from Sultan Mehmed V.

 On April 13, 1915, a militia unit was formed from local Muslim volunteers, which increased the worry of local Christians.

 On April 20, 1915, the medal arrived and was publicly presented to Archbishop Maloyan along with a proclamation from the Sultan.
 In his acceptance speech, the Archbishop expressed hope for the continued health of Sultan Mehmet and the success of his Ministers and Generals in leading the Ottoman Empire to victory over the Allies.

 On April 22, a senior Ottoman official tipped off local Armenian and Assyrian clergy, saying, "hide the letters, papers, and books that you have which contain political news or are written in French or Armenian.
 The government intends to search minutely for such material and to punish severely those who have such material in their possession."